 Tofu Buying Guide: Where to Buy Tofu

-I wrote this post several years ago and in the meantime, tofu has become a lot more accessible.
-You can now find tofu at: Target, Wal-Mart, at most grocery stores (either in the produce section or the health food section), Trader Joes, and health food stores like Natural Grocers and others.
+You can now find tofu at Target, Wal-Mart, most grocery stores (either in the produce section or the health food section), Trader Joe’s, and health food stores like Natural Grocers, Sprouts, and others.

 The Tofu Buying Guide: Types of Tofu

 There are basically three types of tofu: Silken, Regular, and Marinated.
 Each one works with different recipes.
 For example, silken tofu is great is puddings, baked goods, and sauces.

 Regular tofu is great for making a breakfast scramble or stir fry.
 Marinated tofu can be sliced, cubed, or served whole over salads, pasta, or with accompanying side dishes.